 John Pennekamp Coral Reef State Park

 Mile Marker 102.5 Oceanside

 102601 Overseas Hwy, Key Largo, FL 33037

 Pennekamp Park preserves a portion of the only living coral reef in the continental United States.
-Catch a glimpse of a variety of tropical marine life in or out of the water aboard their glass-bottom boat tours and snorkeling/diving charters.
+Catch a glimpse of a variety of tropical marine life in or out of the water aboard their glass-bottom boat and snorkeling/diving charters.
 Visitors have access to 50 miles of natural mangrove channels in the surrounding area with kayak and paddle board rentals.
-You can rent a boat or bring your own and make use of their launch ramp, trailer storage, slip space and pump-out services.
+You can rent a boat or bring your own and make use of their launch ramp, trailer storage and wet slip services.